 The ICC Code sets forth general principles governing marketing communications of all types and in all media.
 It includes a separate section, Chapter D, on environmental marketing communications.

-For many years, the General Code and Chapter D have been augmented by the ICC Framework for Responsible Environmental Marketing Communications (Environmental Framework), which serves as a practical guide to advertisers, self-regulatory organisations and the broader advertising ecosystem, in addressing environmental claims to assure that claims are truthful and not misleading and are appropriately substantiated.
-The updated Framework continues to reflect the longstanding principle that all claims, including environmental claims, are evaluated in the context in which they appear and that marketers should consider the net impression of the claim as a whole.
+For many years, the General Code and Chapter D have been augmented by the ICC Framework for Responsible Environmental Marketing Communications (Environmental Framework), which serves as a practical guide to advertisers, self-regulatory organisations and the broader advertising ecosystem, in addressing environmental claims, including aspirational claims, to assure that claims are truthful and not misleading and are appropriately substantiated.
+The updated 2025 Framework continues to reflect the longstanding principle that all claims, including environmental claims, are evaluated in the context in which they appear and that marketers should consider the net impression of the claim as a whole.
 The ICC Code and this Framework thus provide a roadmap for global marketers in developing environmental claims and campaigns.

-There is renewed interest in environmental marketing, particularly in the context of growing momentum on climate action globally, including collective efforts by governments and businesses to mitigate the threats of climate change.
-The current revision of the Environmental Framework addresses a number of new emerging claims in the marketplace.
+Like the Code itself, the Environmental Framework sets out general principles for environmental marketing claims, but also provides added context on some specific environmental and related claims relevant to marketers today.
+And, like the Code, the Framework does not universally apply to all forms of corporate communications, For example, it may not cover corporate public affairs messaging in press releases and media statements, information contained within annual reports, or details mandated for product labels.

 Significant changes

-The updated 2021 Environmental Framework provides added guidance on some established environmental claims and additional guidance on some emerging claims:
+The updated 2021 Environmental Framework provided added guidance on some established environmental claims and additional guidance on some emerging claims, including some climate claims, circularity claims, “free-of” claims, recyclabiility and recycled content claims, and degradable claims.
+This 2025 update provides guidance on some other environment and social governance (ESG) extended producer responsibility (EPR) marketing communications and commitments.

-Climate-related claims: including carbon footprint, carbon offset, carbon neutral, carbon negative, net zero, and climate positive.
-These may be aspirational claims related to goals of reducing, neutralising or compensating a company’s climate impact of producing a product, component, package, service or a company’s business operations over time.

-Circularity claims: including circular, circularity, and circular economy

-Additional “free-of” claims: including “micro-plastics free” and “not made with fossil fuels”

-Recyclability claims and the use of material identification codes

-Recycled content claims

-Degradable claims: including biodegradable, marine degradable, oxo-biodegradable, and photodegradable

-As not all terms are subject to globally agreed definitions or criteria, the Framework does not attempt to offer specific definitions in all instances.
+As not all terms are subject to globally agreed definitions or criteria, the 2025 Framework does not attempt to offer specific definitions in all instances.
+And, like the updated 2024 ICC Code, the 2025 Framework does not adopt or adhere to any particular standard or government framework.
 Rather, the Framework reminds marketers to take steps to assure that all environmental claims are clear and appropriately substantiated by sound scientific evidence.
 As with all guidance issued by the ICC Marketing and Advertising Commission, the Environmental Framework is grounded in the principle that freedom of commercial speech in the sale of all legal products and services is a fundamental tenet of free markets.
 Free markets promote innovation, economic development and competition as companies compete to provide consumers with products and services that reflect their interests and concerns and offer them a range of choices.
 The global business community is keenly aware that the proper functioning of a free-market economy depends on consumers receiving accurate and truthful information about products, services or operations.

 It is a fundamental requirement of the ICC Code that claims should be truthful. non-misleading, clear, and substantiated.
-ICC therefore denounces the use of exaggerated, unsubstantiated claims that (may) deceive consumers into falsely believing the marketer’s products, services or operations are environmentally sound.
-This practice, sometimes characterised as “greenwashing”, has the potential to both undermine consumer confidence and penalise marketers who adhere to appropriate regulations and guidelines.
+Exaggerated, unsubstantiated claims may deceive consumers into falsely believing the marketer’s products, services or operations are environmentally sound, undermining consumer confidence, penalizing marketers who adhere to appropriate guidelines, and prompting interest in imposing regulatory restrictions that may have the effect of limiting the flow of truthful information relevant to consumers.

+Terms Specific to Environmental Claims

+Chapter D defines a few specific general environmental terms for purposes of the Chapter.Terms specific to environmental claims should be read in conjunction with the general definitions contained in section 3 of the Code, as should terms discussed in the Framework: